 In the spring of 2014 Jaye, along with co-producer Oli Curry decided to bring the film to life by producing it themselves.
 Two of the actors in Letters Home – James Scannell (the Corporal) and Douglas Gray (Seth Jones), have performed in many of the ScriptSlam plays performed at the Pondardawe Art Center.
 James Scannell starred in the original performance of Letters Home.

 Read more about the making of Letters Home at: www.lettershome.org

-Letter Home is a short film created by Barry War Museum member Jacqueline Swift.
+Letter Home is an award winning short film created by Barry War Museum member Jacqueline Swift.
 The film focuses on three Wales Borderer's who, whilst waiting to go over the top on the first day of the Somme, write what could be their final letters home.